Skip to main content

 Online certification is now the dominant path for spiritual life coaches, and for good reason.
 The best online programs have caught up with (and in some cases overtaken) traditional in-person training.
 The catch is that the bottom of the market has expanded just as fast.

 This guide is the deep version of the question "is online certification any good?", with the criteria you need to tell a real program from a video shop.
+For the broader choice, cost, accreditation, and fit questions, start with the spiritual life coach certification hub first.

 Why online overtook in-person